keva161/POMFramework/README.md

 # POM Framework

-POM framework is a framework for Selenium web driver which uses the page object model that allows test cases to be written in a language that reads just like English.
+POM framework is a framework for Selenium web driver which uses the page object model and allows test cases to be written in a language that reads just like English.
 This enables higher levels of collaboration between members of your team and allows for non-technical stakeholders the ability to easily read your tests and understand their intention.

 ## Driver setup